CH3RNAND3Z/Pro-Readme-9000/README.md

 ## Description

 The idea behind this application is to provide the user with a quick and simple way to create a professional README file for their projects by simply answering a few quick questions.
-With just a few prompts a README file is generated for the user and saves them both time and effort, as developers we always seek efficiency in what we do.
+With just a few prompts a README file is generated for the user and saves them both time and effort.
+A great developer always seeks efficiency in what they do and this not only provides that but also provides a quality experience for them and future users.

 ## Table of Contents